 Typical solar system size in NSW

 The solar power system size best suited to your needs will depend on your daytime electricity demand.
-Since any solar electricity exported to the grid will result in only a nominal per-kilowatt-hour credit (only about 7c/kWh maximum) to the owner’s electricity bill, it is key to select a system size whose production will not exceed electricity demand.
+Since any solar electricity exported to the grid will earn you only a relatively small bill credit, consider installing a system that will meet your daytime electricity demand.
 Depending on the home or business, the best system size may be as small as 1.5kW or 10kW, or upwards of 50kW or 100kW.

 …and how much power will my solar power system produce?